 Sukkot in Safed is one of the most inviting times of the year to visit Safed.
 Local families set up their sukkahs on their porches, rooftops and even along the lanes and alleyways of the main thoroughfares which presents a festive atmosphere of communal celebration.
 Visitors are often invited to enter these sukkahs and spend time with the families, giving everyone an opportunity to relax together.

 sukkot & covid-19

 Across the globe, we are all trying our best to handle this new normal, but unfortunately that means that many of us won’t be spending the holidays the way we normally do.
 Since many synagogues are closed for services, tours are only operating under severe restrictions, and social distancing in public spaces is required, we at Tourist Israel want to encourage you to stay at home and stay safe.
 Many annual events are cancelled or postponed, but we want to offer this guide as a general overview for what to expect seasonally, so we will not be removing events from this page.
-Why not try making your own sukkah this year and celebrating this festival of bounty at your own home?
+The list of events in 2022 will be updated as soon as possible.

 Activities for Sukkot in Safed